Was Celibacy Required for Early Bishops or Presbyters?

 In other portions of the above account Eusebius claims that Philo (c. late 1st century) reported that those in Alexandria were ascetic, had mysteries, seem to have been gnostics (ones who claimed to have special knowledge/wisdom was essential for salvation), had some promotion of celibacy, and allegorized scripture.
 This seems to have been where a major departure from the true faith occurred (more details on this can be found in the article on Apostolic Succession).

-Furthermore, it should be noted that celibacy was encouraged/required within most monastic circles (there is no such equivalent in the Churches of God) and it came from Egypt.
+Furthermore, it should be noted that celibacy was encouraged/required within most monastic circles (there is no such equivalent in the Churches of God) and it is claimed to have come from Egypt.
 The Catholic Encyclopedia notes:

-The first home of Christian monasticism is the Egyptian desert (Fortesque A. Transcribed by Marie Jutras.
+The first home of Christian monasticism is the Egyptian desert.
+St. Anthony (270-356) is counted the father of all monks.
+His fame attracted many others, so that under Diocletian and Constantine there were large colonies of monks in Egypt, the first laurai ((Fortesque A. Transcribed by Marie Jutras.
 Eastern Monasticism.
 The Catholic Encyclopedia, Volume X. Copyright © 1911 by Robert Appleton Company.
 Online Edition Copyright © 2003 by K. Knight.
 Nihil Obstat, October 1, 1911.
 Remy Lafort, S.T.D., Censor.
 Imprimatur. +John Cardinal Farley, Archbishop of New York).

 Celibacy was from the beginning an essential note of monasticism (Fortesque A. Transcribed by Marie Jutras.
 Eastern Monasticism.
 The Catholic Encyclopedia, Volume X. Copyright © 1911 by Robert Appleton Company.
 Online Edition Copyright © 2003 by K. Knight.
 Nihil Obstat, October 1, 1911.
 Remy Lafort, S.T.D., Censor.
 Imprimatur. +John Cardinal Farley, Archbishop of New York).